BitsJayMehta173/islandletter/README.md

 First Convert book page image to greyscale then convert the image into red and black now use island finding algorithm and scan each letter one by one

+# Initiator - Everything starts with Dot ends with Dot